Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Light Dependent Resistor (LDR):

 Length dependent resistor is a bipolar semiconductor resistor, whose resistance value depends on the intensity of incident light. i.e. when LDR is exposed to light its resistance value decreases and when it is not illuminated its resistance value is very high (100 kΩ or more).
-This higher value of resistance of LDR has known a dark resistance.
+This higher value of resistance of LDR is known as dark resistance.

 Light Dependent Resistor (LDR)